Loading information, please wait...loading

 Setup

-Setting up a telescope of this kind doesn’t require any technical expertise, you just have to follow the instructions in the app.
+Setting up a telescope like this doesn’t require any technical expertise—you just follow the instructions in the app.

-2. Launch the app and from the home screen choose “Connect”
+Open the app, and from the home screen choose “Connect”

-3. Accept any permissions requested by the app; location is very important here because it will allow the telescope to determine where it is relative to the sky.
-You need to grant permissions for Wi-Fi, Bluetooth, GPS and location.
+Accept any permissions requested by the app.
+Location is very important here, because it lets the telescope determine where it is relative to the sky.
+You’ll need permissions for Wi-Fi, Bluetooth, GPS, and location.

-4. The app will search for your telescope, just make sure the light around the power button is green.
-In principle, the app should find the telescope immediately.
+The app will look for your telescope.
+Just make sure the light around the power button is green.
+In most cases, the app will find it immediately.

-5. The app will connect to the telescope and here you need to understand the basic principle because it will affect how you use your phone.
-The connection between your phone and the telescope is made via Wi-Fi, which means you will no longer be connected to your home Wi-Fi network.
-Your phone will use its 4G/5G connection to access the internet and possibly perform updates.
-This is normal behaviour, it’s the same for all telescopes of this kind.
+The app will connect to the telescope.
+It’s important to understand the basic principle here because it affects how you use your phone.
+The link between your phone and the telescope is via Wi-Fi, which means you will no longer be connected to your home Wi-Fi.
+Your phone will then use 4G/5G for internet access and possible updates.
+This is normal behavior, and it’s the same on all telescopes of this type.

-6. You will probably have to update the telescope and activate it
+You will probably need to update the telescope and activate it

-7. After the update, the telescope will need to restart and once this is done, you can start using it.
+After the update, the telescope will restart.
+Once it’s back on, you can start using it.

 App